Atlas-OS/docs/docs/index.md

 You have reached the Atlas documentation.
 By reading, you will learn everything you need to know about Atlas.

 !!! danger "Security Concerns"
     We have heard your concerns about the security of Atlas and we have addressed them in a [tweet posted by our official account](https://twitter.com/AtlasOS/status/1651284816489336832?s=20).

-We will be working on making Atlas secure as the project goes along!
-Thank you for your patience.
+	Please see [this page](/troubleshooting/removed-features/) to see which features will be coming back, mostly related to security.

 ## :material-head-question-outline: What is Atlas?